Torfeltorfel/Pirateship-/README.old.md

   -- second radiobutton, with parcel images: the user should then see the variety of different parcels and their measurements & pricing information.
 The user can click on them.
 By doing so, the user selects the dedicated parcel.
   -- third submit button: user clicks on submit button and approves the selection

+- Additionally, someone can think of highlighting different parcel services and/or allowing to filter for services like "tracking" or "insurance"

 _Form Validation_

 - I already applied certain html input field properties, which validated the users input, such as min, max, type=number.
 Yet, this doesn't prevent the user for instance to type in an "e", as the numeric input field allows to enter e-functions.